wp-plugins/use-any-font/readme.txt

 = What is the max font file size ? =

-Font file upto 2MB is acceptable.
+Font file upto 10MB is acceptable.
 However, we suggest you to use smaller ones as far as possible.
 The font file size directly affects your site load time.

+= Mentioned 10 MB here but in font upload section it says less.
+Why ? =

+Ya, our plugin accept upto 10 MB font file but your wordpress installation have limitation for file size.
+Please check this link to increase it http://www.wpbeginner.com/wp-tutorials/how-to-increase-the-maximum-file-upload-size-in-wordpress/

 = Does it works with multiple fonts ? =